SUNCHAOYI923/Expense_Tracker/README.md

-# How to Use AI
+# How to Use AI - Demo (All in English)

 ## 1. Setup

-> Goal: Let students run ChatGPT-generated Python code locally.
+> 🎯 Goal: Let students run ChatGPT-generated Python code locally.

 ### Install VS Code